kkrug/CupcakeBakery/README.md

 # Project Notes

 Here is a version of a cupcake baking simulator.
 There is console output to describe each step that it is progressing through.

+At the time of writing this, I am having some issues hosting on StackBlitz.
+It seems there are some bugs created with the latest Angular updates that have not been fixed on StackBlitz's end yet.
+I will update this if that changes or I find a workaround.
+This code should transpile and run locally.

 Note that this only encompasses the baking of the cupcakes, and excludes the making of the frosting - making the frosting would require similar logic and concepts already demonstrated.